E3SM-Project/polaris/docs/developers_guide/command_line.md

 The `-h` or `--help` options will display the help message describing the command-line options.

-The test cases to set up can be specified either by relative path or by number.
+The tasks to set up can be specified either by relative path or by number.
 The `-t` or `--test` flag is used to pass the relative path of the test case within the resulting work directory.
 The is the path given by {ref}`dev-polaris-list`.
-Only one test case at a time can be supplied to `polaris setup` this way.
+Only one task at a time can be supplied to `polaris setup` this way.

-Alternatively, you can supply the test numbers of any number of test cases to the `-n` or `--case_number` flag.
+Alternatively, you can supply the test numbers of any number of tasks to the `-n` or `--case_number` flag.
 Multiple test numbers are separated by spaces.
 These are the test numbers  given by {ref}`dev-polaris-list`.

-`polaris setup` requires a few basic pieces of information to be able to set up a test case.
-These include places to download and cache some data files used in the test cases and the location where you built the MPAS model.
+`polaris setup` requires a few basic pieces of information to be able to set up a task.
+These include places to download and cache some data files used in the tasks and the location where you built the MPAS model.
 There are a few ways to to supply these.
 The `-m` -r `--machine` option is used to tell `polaris setup` which supported machine you're running on (leave this off if you're working on an "unknown" machine).
 See {ref}`dev-polaris-list`